 The Tuition Benefits policy is intended to provide employees and their eligible dependents with the opportunity to enroll in undergraduate or graduate course work for credit at the university at reduced cost.
-Employees assigned to the following classes are covered by this policy: 01, 02, 04, 06, 07, 10 and 16.
-See the Employee Class policy for an explanation of the employee classes.
+Full-time faculty and staff are covered by this policy.

 - Only dependent children and the employee’s current spouse are eligible to receive dependent tuition benefits under this policy.
 The Internal Revenue Code definition of dependent status shall apply in all cases.
 Employees may be required to show proof of dependent status for their children.

 - The Florida Tech definition of eligibility to re-enroll shall apply in all cases.
 A copy of the text is printed annually in the Florida Tech catalog.

 - For purposes of this policy, the academic year coincides with the university’s fiscal year.

 - For purposes of this policy, a semester starts on the first day of classes and ends on the last day of the final exam period.

 - All eligible individuals using the Florida Tech tuition benefit that are expected to apply for the Florida Resident Access Grant (FRAG) and are encouraged to apply for financial aid through the Florida Tech Financial Aid Office prior to applying for benefits under this policy.

 - Employees must have completed (90) days service and be in “Active” status when applying for benefits under this program.
 Employees on unpaid Leave of Absence are not eligible to apply for tuition remission benefits.
 For purposes of this policy, a nine-month faculty member without a summer appointment will be considered “Active” for the summer semester as long as he/she will return to “Active” status for the fall semester.